 Property from a Private Canadian Collection

-Signature: The print signed, titled, dated and numbered 99/100 in pencil (there were also 20 artist's proofs), the book signed in blue pencil on the colophon, copy 99 of 1,100 and 100 artist's proofs
+Signature: The photograph signed in black ink on the reverse and numbered 36/100 in black ink on a label affixed to the reverse (there were also 25 artist's proofs), the book signed by the artist in blue ink on the title page, copy 36 of 1,600 and 250 artist's proofs